SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-theory.rst

 system relative to :math:`\vec{r}`.
 This is an unobvious choice of coordinate system, but it simplifies things greatly, as in such a coordinate system, the dot product :math:`\vec{r}\cdot\vec{q}` becomes :math:`qr \cos\theta`.

-For our averaging there is a total of :math:`4\pi` stradians in a sphere, giving a leading factor of :math:`1/4\pi`.
+For our averaging there is a total of :math:`4\pi` steradians in a sphere, giving a leading factor of :math:`1/4\pi`.

 .. math::
     I(\vec{q}) = \frac{1}{4\pi}\int_{\phi=0}{\phi=2\pi}\int_{\theta=0}^{\theta=\pi}\int_{\vec{r}\in\mathbb{R}} \gamma(\vec{r}) e^{i qr \cos\theta} d\vec{r}^3 \sin(\theta) d\theta d\phi